facebookresearch/cc_net/README.md

 We only tried this on Linux but installation should be possible on MacOS too.

-To install prerequisites on Ubuntu: `sudo apt-get install libboost-all-dev cmake libeigen3-dev liblzma-dev`
+To install prerequisites on Ubuntu: `sudo apt-get install libboost-all-dev cmake libeigen3-dev liblzma-dev unzip python3.7`

 1. Create or simlink a `data` folder to where you want to download the corpus.